 - 2001 – the present

 This is a 16-week class for teens working at an advanced high school level.
 Weekly webinars are 50 minutes long.
 Recordings are available for students who must miss a session.

 Link to Required Book:

-- Worlds Together, Worlds Apart Concise Edition by Pollard, Rosenberg and Tignor (W. W. Norton)
+- Worlds Together, Worlds Apart with Sources, Concise Second Edition by Pollard, Rosenberg and Tignor (W. W. Norton)

 This textbook is the latest revision of a text currently in use at respected universities across America.
 We have selected this particular edition for its inclusion of the new online study technology, InQuizitive.
-Please be very careful to acquire the 2015 one-volume Concise Edition ISBN 978-0-393-91846-5 with InQuizitive registration card so that your student will be able to fully participate in all aspects of the course.
-An inexpensive Ebook version is also available.
+Please be very careful to acquire the 2019 one-volume Concise Second Edition with InQuizitive registration card so that your student will be able to fully participate in all aspects of the course.
 We strongly recommend ordering directly from Norton to ensure you get the correct edition.